What is electronic billing and payment?

-Call Student Administrative Services at 561-237-7185 or email@example.com to determine which offices have placed holds on your record.
+Call Student Financial Services at 561-237-7185 or email@example.com to determine which offices have placed holds on your record.
 Contact the office that placed the hold for instructions on how to clear it.

-What can I do if I think my payment has been returned to the University?
+What can I do if I think my payment has been returned to Lynn?

-If your bank returns any check or e-check written to the University, your university account will be charged $20 for each returned item.
+If your bank returns any check or e-check written to Lynn, your university account will be charged $20 for each returned item.